CE Marking for Mechanical Engineering

 CE Marking is mandated by European Directives.
 Many products are covered by these directives and, to be placed on the European market, must bear the 'CE' mark- it's a legal requirement.

-CE marking is the claim that the product meets the essential requirements of all relevant Directives, and can be legally supplied and move freely throughout the EU.
-When managed properly, it also enhances product credibility and leads to improved maketability and greater customer confidence & satisfaction.
+CE marking is the claim that the product or machine meets the essential requirements of all relevant Directives, which can then be legally supplied and move freely throughout 31 European countries.
+When managed properly, it also enhances product credibility and leads to improved marketability and greater customer confidence & satisfaction.

 This course is based primarily on the Machinery Directive.
 It provides guidance to compliance and assists participants to determine the route that is most appropriate, cost-effective and efficient for their product.
-For the majority of companies, CE marking is a self-certification process and involves an evaluation of the product or equipment either by risk assessment or against a relevant standard.
+For the majority of companies, CE marking is a self-certification process and involves an evaluation of the product or machine using risk assessments and relevant standards.

 The course will be interactive and participative, with opportunities for discussion.
 On completion, participants should: